 In accordance with the State's capitalization policy, capital assets are defined as assets with a useful life of at least one year and a unit acquisition cost of at least \$5,000.
 Capital assets are reported at historical cost.
 Equipment is depreciated using the straight-line method over an estimated useful life of 5 years.
-For the year ended June 30, 2021, there were no acquisitions.
-At June 30, 2021 all of CIRM's capital assets, which consist entirely of equipment, were fully depreciated and are not reported on the Statement of Net Position.
+CIRM's capital assets consist entirely of equipment.